Rada Reklamy Rada Reklamy

 Article 24

-According to Article 8 and Article 10 advertisement addressed to children or young people cannot exploit their natural credulity and lack of experience.
+According to Article 8 and Article 10 advertising aimed at children or young people cannot exploit their natural credulity and lack of experience.

 Article 25

-Advertisement addressed to children or young people must take into account the degree of their development and cannot be a hazard to their further physical, mental or moral development.
+Advertising aimed at children or young people must take into account the degree of their development and cannot be a hazard to their physical and mental well-being or further moral development.

 Article 26

-Advertisement addressed to children or young people cannot suggest that the possession or use of the product will ensure to them social or psychological advantage over others and the failure to possess such product will have the opposite effect.
+Advertising aimed at children or young people cannot suggest that the possession or use of the product will guarantee them social or psychological advantage over others and the failure to possess such product will have the opposite effect.

 Article 27

-Advertisement addressed to children or young people cannot undermine the authority of parents or of other persons with legal custody, question their responsibility, opinion, tastes, or favourites.
-The above limitation shall not be applicable to the cases of counteracting social pathologies.
+Advertising aimed at children or young people cannot undermine the authority of parents or of other persons given custody, question their responsibility, opinion, tastes, or preferences.
+The above limitation is not applicable to the cases of counteracting social pathologies.

 Article 28

-1. In the case of advertisements addressed to children special care should be taken to ensure that it does not mislead the recipients as to the true size, value, nature, durability, appearance, and technical potential of the advertised item, e.g.:
+1. In the case of advertising aimed at children special care should be taken to ensure that it is not misleading as to the true size, value, nature, durability, appearance, and technical potential of the advertised item, e.g.:

-a) if accessories (e.g. batteries) are necessary for using the product or an additional material (e.g. paint) is necessary for achieving the result shown or described, this should be made clear.
+a) it should be made clear if accessories (e.g. batteries) are necessary for using the product or additional material (e.g. paint) is necessary for achieving the result shown or described.

 b) if the advertisement is applicable to separately sold products, this should be unequivocally stated.